 Keeping 3 Generations Happy at Disney World

-We did a three-generation family trip to Disney World this winter.
+We did a family trip to Disney World with kids and grandparents this winter.
 I knew it was going to be seven days of managing expectations: Can we ride that again?
 Can we get ice cream?
 Can we get more ice cream?
 But I didn’t realize that I would have to manage the grown-ups’ expectations as well as the kids’.

 Agree On Your Plans and Pace

 A five-day Disney World vacation meant one thing to my husband and me: Do as much as possible, because it will be a few years before we do this again.

 Trouble is septuagenarians can’t always keep up with kids (or their ambitious parents).
 We could stick our kids in the stroller or on our shoulders if we had to pick up the pace or they ran out of energy.
 But grandpa needed to sit things out a few times, understandably.
 We should have taken everyone’s limits into consideration more.
 It helped to over-communicate our plans.
 And we occasionally agreed to part ways and meet up later, so nobody felt they were missing out or couldn’t catch their breath.

 Also, I wish we had taken a survey of “must-dos” and made sure everyone agreed on that list.
 This helps to ensure that no one leaves feeling bitter, for example, maybe a Star-Wars-loving mom who only got to ride Star Tours once.